MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/system-requirements-omnichannel.md

 >
 > Only Chromium-based Microsoft Edge and Google Chrome are supported for voice and video in live chat.

-## Provision Omnichannel
+## Provision Omnichannel for Customer Service

-See [Provision Omnichannel for Customer Service](omnichannel-provision-license.md) to know how to enable the Omnichannel for Customer Service app in your org.
+To enable the Omnichannel for Customer Service app in your org, see [Provision Omnichannel for Customer Service](omnichannel-provision-license.md).

 To upgrade Omnichannel for Customer Service, see [Upgrade Omnichannel for Customer Service](upgrade-omnichannel.md).